elucian/bee/syntax/overview.md

 Bee is an explicit language.
 We avoid implicit conversion.
 When data type mismatch we must perform explicit conversion.

-* Explicit conversion is when; using _pipeline operator: "->"
+* Explicit conversion is using pipeline operator: "->"
 * This is unsafe operation.
-And a range check is recommended before conversion.
+A range check is recommended before conversion.
 * Data precision may suffer.
 Some decimals may be lost.
-* If data do not fit in the new type overflow exception is created.
+* If data do not fit in the new type overflow exception is raised.

 **example:**
 ```